JonoSax/IdentityVisualisation/README.md

         - Insights:
             - How to incorporate BloodHound to identify privileged escaltation and travel in data?

-    - Have a second drop down menu which allows for sub categories to be selected
+    - Change the permissions dataframe to be multi-index

     - Create new test data sets
         - Create for a small testing set and a LARGE validation/demonstration set